12. Vectors of objects

 The set of playing cards is partially ordered, which means that sometimes we can compare cards and sometimes not.
 For example, we know that the 3 of Clubs is higher than the 2 of Clubs because it has a higher rank, and the 3 of Diamonds is higher than the 3 of Clubs because it has a higher suit.
 But which is better, the 3 of Clubs or the 2 of Diamonds?
 One has a higher rank, but the other has a higher suit.

 In order to make cards comparable, we have to decide which is more important, rank or suit.
-To be honest, the choice is completely arbitrary.
-For the sake of choosing, we will say that suit is more important, because when you buy a new deck of cards, it comes sorted with all the Clubs together, followed by all the Diamonds, and so on.
+To be honest, the choice is completely arbitrary, and it is made differently in different games that use cards.
+For the sake of choosing for now, we will say that suit is more important, because when you buy a new deck of cards, it comes sorted with all the Clubs together, followed by all the Diamonds, and so on.
+Later we will modify this behavior as we use cards in games that change the comparison rules.

 {